rwisner/Mobil-Collaborative-Mapping-App-Project/README.md

 But the code in this repository has an "add marker" button at the top right hand corner and the marker has an info window.
 It lets users drop a marker at their current location.
 That's what I'd like to save to firebase.
-I tried many ways of doing this, but this code is what I came up with after I followed this tutoiral: https://webcake.co/using-firebase-3-in-angular-2-and-ionic-2/
+I tried many ways of doing this, but the code in this repository is what I came up with after I followed this tutoiral: https://webcake.co/using-firebase-3-in-angular-2-and-ionic-2/

 My AuthData Provider is the same as the DataService provider in the tutorial.